 - Height: All ladders have maximum “top steps,” or those which are structural and are not meant to be stood on.
 In order to avoid employees overstepping, quite literally, their boundaries on a ladder, you should ensure that they can easily reach everything they need to from the appropriate steps.
 Preferably, workers will never need to climb above the middle steps to complete a task.
 If a ladder isn’t tall enough for the job, workers might try to stand on steps not meant to support body weight, or even on the top of the ladder itself, leading to much higher falling and injury risk.

 Additionally, ladders need to have adequate traction on their steps in order to avoid slippage.
-This can come in the form of corrugation, “dimples” in the metal, anti-slip tape (like this anti-slip floor tape), or any other number of modifications to the rungs.
+This can come in the form of corrugation, “dimples” in the metal, anti-slip tape, or any other number of modifications to the rungs.
 Basically, employees need to have more than a flat, smooth piece of metal to place their feet on as they climb.

 [wpsharely id=”3263″]Click on this link and get your Free Floor marking Guide[/wpsharely]